topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 # 5. VCP-G I2C
 ---
-This chapter provides instructions for configuring Inter-Integrated Circuit (I2C) communication on the VCP-G.
+This chapter provides instructions for configuring Inter-integrated Circuit (I2C) communication on the VCP-G.
 I2C is a two-wire, synchronous communication protocol designed for efficient data exchange between multiple devices.
-It operates with a serial data line (SDA) and a serial clock line (SCL), allowing multiple peripherals to communicate with a microcontroller using unique addresses.
+It operates with a serial data line (SDA) and a serial clock line (SCL), allowing multiple peripherals to communicate with a microcontroller by using unique addresses.
 I2C supports both master-slave communication and multi-master configurations, making it ideal for connecting sensors, displays, and other low-speed devices while minimizing the number of required connections.

 </br></br></br>

 ## 5.1 vcpI2C_LCD1602
 ---
-This example program demonstrates how the VCP-G board controls an LCD1602 display using the I2C communication protocol.
+This example program demonstrates how the VCP-G board controls an LCD1602 display by using the I2C communication protocol.
 The LCD1602 is a 16-character, 2-line liquid crystal display commonly used in embedded system projects.
 By utilizing the LiquidCrystal_I2C library, the board sends commands and data over the I2C bus to efficiently control the display.

-In this example, the LCD is initialized, and the backlight is enabled for clear visibility.
-The program then positions the cursor to display the text VCP-G on the first row and I2C Test! on the second row.
+In this example, the LCD is initialized and the backlight is enabled for clear visibility.
+The program then positions the cursor to display the text "VCP-G" in the first row and "I2C Test!" in the second row.
 With I2C communication, multiple devices can be controlled using minimal wiring, making it an effective solution for compact projects.
 </br></br>

 ### 5.1.1 Hardware Requirements